 - Use as little sunscreen as possible.
 If shade and long clothes are not available, parents may apply a small dab of sunscreen to limited areas (e.g., face, back of hands).
 The AAP recommends that any sunscreen be at least 15 SPF; many other sources suggest 30–50 SPF.

 - Avoid SPF sunscreens higher than 30–50 SPF.
-The EWG and FDA note that although many high-SPF products are marketed for use with babies and children, these increase exposure to ingredients without providing added protection.
+The Environmental Working Group (EWG) and Food and Drug Administration (FDA) note that although many high-SPF products are marketed for use with babies and children, these increase exposure to ingredients without providing added protection.

 - Be alert for signs of dehydration.
 Feed young infants frequently with breast milk or formula; additional water is not advised.